 Black and red air fryer with a digital display and a basket of golden fries, floating against a light beige background.

-Our carefully curated list of the best Black Friday air fryer deals will save you time searching the Black Friday sales.
+Our carefully curated list of the best air fryer deals will save you time searching the sales.

-We've sifted through the air fryer and multi cooker sales pages at popular retailers to reveal our pick of the best offers, based on both price and product quality.
+We've sifted through the air fryer sales pages at popular retailers to reveal our top picks, based on price and product quality.

 The air fryers and multi cookers we've selected here are all decent models that did reasonably well in our tests, but you'll have to read our reviews to find out if any are Best Buys.